Cory Fleming

-Cory Lamont Fleming (born March 19, 1971) is a former professional American football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
-He also was a member of the Nashville Kats, Carolina Cobras and Orlando Predators in the Arena Football League.
+Cory Lamont Fleming (born March 19, 1971) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys.
+He also was a member of the Nashville Kats, Carolina Cobras and Orlando Predators in the Arena Football League (AFL).
 He played college football for the University of Tennessee.

-Early years
+Early life

 Fleming attended Stratford High School, where he was the starting quarterback.
 As a senior, he passed for 860 yards and 6 touchdowns, while rushing for 400 yards and 11 touchdowns.
 He received All-state honors at the end of the season.